mitranim/posterus/readme.md

   * At the moment of writing, Bluebird doesn't cancel promises that lose a `Promise.race`.
 I disagree with these semantics.
 Some use cases demand that losers be canceled.
 See the [timeout race example](#1-race-against-timeout).

+  * Since `0.3.0`, Posterus diverged even more by defining cancelation as, more or less, "settling with error".
+It takes the view that user code must always terminate.

 ---